 Unit 4 - Practice Quiz

-1 Which data integrity rule ensures that every table has a primary key and that the primary key's value is not null?
+1 Which data integrity rule states that no part of a primary key can be null?

 data integrity rules Easy

-2 Which rule ensures that a foreign key value must match an existing primary key value in another table or be NULL?
+2 Which rule ensures that a foreign key value must match an existing primary key value in the referenced table, or be null?

 data integrity rules Easy